Arno Schmidt

 Arno Schmidt ([ˈaʁno ʃmɪt]; 18 January 1914 – 3 June 1979) was a German author and translator.
 He is little known outside of German-speaking areas, in part because his works present a formidable challenge to translators.
-Although he is not one of the popular favourites within Germany, critics and writers often consider him to be one of the most important German-language writers of the 20th century.
+Although not among Germany's most popular authors, critics and writers often consider him to be one of the most important German-language writers of the 20th century.